-Christine Beliveau is the Co-Director of Morrison & Foerster’s Forensic Accounting Services Group and specializes in providing assistance with internal and SEC investigations, cases involving the securities law, and other disputes involving accounting issues.
-She is a Certified Public Accountant and a Chartered Professional Accountant, and she is certified in financial forensics by the American Institute of CPAs.
+Christine Beliveau is the co-director of Morrison & Foerster’s Forensic Accounting Services Group and specializes in providing assistance with internal and U.S. Securities and Exchange Commission (SEC) investigations, cases involving the securities law, and other disputes involving accounting issues.
+She is a Certified Public Accountant and a Chartered Professional Accountant, and she is certified in financial forensics by the American Institute of Certified Public Accountants (CPA).

-Ms. Beliveau has conducted or assisted in more than 20 internal investigations for public companies and their directors, including investigations in Japan, China, and the Philippines.
-In these matters, she interacted with the companies’ external auditors and presented to the Securities and Exchange Commission.
-She has aided public companies through multi-year restatements and provided guidance on complex accounting matters.
+Christine has conducted or assisted in more than 20 internal investigations for public companies and their directors, including investigations in Japan, China, and the Philippines.
+In these matters, she interacted with the companies’ external auditors and presented to the SEC.
+She has aided public companies through multiyear restatements and provided guidance on complex accounting matters.
 In these matters, she interfaced with the companies’ external auditors.

-Typical issues Ms. Beliveau dealt with in the above matters include revenue recognition, excess and obsolete inventory, and the adequacy of reserves and accruals.
+Typical issues Christine dealt with in the above matters included revenue recognition, excess and obsolete inventory, and the adequacy of reserves and accruals.
 She has investigated allegations of accounting fraud, employee theft through embezzlement, bribery, and fraud in travel and entertainment expense reporting.
-In addition, Ms. Beliveau provides assistance and guidance regarding generally accepted accounting principles, audit standards, and internal controls.
+In addition, Christine provides assistance and guidance regarding generally accepted accounting principles, audit standards, and internal controls.
 She is recognized as a consulting expert by Who’s Who Legal 2017 in the “Forensic & Litigation Consulting, Accountants: Legal Marketplace Analysis” category.

-Prior to joining Morrison & Foerster, Ms. Beliveau spent over 20 years performing audit and forensic accounting services.
+Prior to joining Morrison & Foerster, Christine spent over 20 years performing audit and forensic accounting services.
 She was a senior managing director at FTI Consulting and LECG, and a managing director at Huron Consulting.
-Prior to that, she performed financial planning and analysis for Levis Strauss & Co. and was an auditor with KPMG and Arthur Andersen for ten years.
-Ms. Beliveau is a member of the American Institute of Certified Public Accountants and the Association of Certified Fraud Examiners.
+Prior to that, she performed financial planning and analysis for Levis Strauss & Co. and was an auditor with KPMG and Arthur Andersen for 10 years.
+Christine is a member of the American Institute of Certified Public Accountants and the Association of Certified Fraud Examiners.

 Performed an internal investigation of a U.S. public company focusing on accounting for accruals, reserves, and the timing of write-offs.
-Interviewed witnesses and other key executives, interacted and reported to the audit committee and external auditors.
-Presented the final results to the Securities Exchange Commission.
+Interviewed witnesses and other key executives, and interacted with and reported to the audit committee and external auditors.
+Presented the final results to the SEC.

 As part of due diligence procedures, selected high risk transactions and reviewed supporting documents at a Chinese subsidiary of a U.S.-based solar company, which was being acquired by a large European company.